socotecio/django-socio-grpc/docs/getting-started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 Create your models as described in the `Django documentation <https://docs.djangoproject.com/en/5.0/topics/db/models/>`_ .
 Each model is assigned to a table in the database.
-It inherits from a Python class django.db.models.Model.
+It inherits from ``django.db.models.Model`` Django class.
 Each attribute represents a field in the table.
-For directly working with the database, use the usual Django API (see `Query creation <https://docs.djangoproject.com/e/5.0/topics/db/queries/>`_).
+For directly working with the database, use the usual Django API (see `Query creation <https://docs.djangoproject.com/en/5.0/topics/db/queries/>`_).

 .. code-block:: python